Memphis latest city Trump is targeting for federal government actions to combat crime

 After placing D.C.'s police department under federal control, Trump had threatened he would take similar actions in other cities.
 He has the ability to do so in the nation's capital, because the Home Rule Act gives him command of D.C.'s National Guard.
 However, the president's ability to intervene in other cities is limited since governors control the deployment of National Guard troops in their states.

-Trump added that Tennessee's Republican governor Bill Lee was supportive of the decision.
+Trump said that Tennessee's Republican Gov. Bill Lee and Memphis Mayor Paul Young supported the decision.

 Copyright 2025 NPR